ltoron/code-samples/README.md

 # code-samples
-Samples of code written by me
+Samples of code that I have written for previous projects/coursework

 SoberSabesVibration_.m shows the Matlab analysis code for the second experiment of my masters project.
 This was an experiment using a robotic manipulandum (vBOT).
 Some of the code refers to vBOT functions, which I cannot share.